Remote Machine Monitoring: A Game-Changer for Machine Builders

 Service teams are dispatched and repairs / replacement of parts are made, but all of this takes time and creates more delay.
 As far as being able to predict the need for maintenance, traditional systems meant using the historical information about the machine, or simply establishing maintenance schedules, whether or not they were needed.

 Now imagine a world where machines can be monitored remotely, providing an unprecedented service level.
 What if you had the ability to prove that a warranty threshold was exceeded and you could prove it?
 What if you could reduce service on-site visits by 10-20%?
 What if you could see real-time machine data and alert customers about impending issues, before any damage is done to an order is valuable?
-All of this is possible right now; machine builders require remote access to monitor and assist with user operations to troubleshoot problems, resolve service events and monitor preventative maintenance tasks, all without leaving their office.
+All of this is possible right now; builders require remote access to machine monitoring and assist with user operations to troubleshoot problems, resolve service events and monitor preventative maintenance tasks, all without leaving their office.

 “Industry 4.0 software provides analytical tools that help OEMs understand the mechanical factors and environmental conditions that lead to machine failures.
 Whether it’s vibration, temperature, pressure or other performance indicators, OEMs can use this software to analyze the machine data gathered from their IoT-enabled machines to perform predictive maintenance.”
 (Source)